 B. Alternate ways of applying for Medicaid, Family Health Plus or Child Health Plus --

-C. Other MICSA contacts -- Contacts at the main MICSA administrative offices are in this list.
-If you have corrections, please notify us by e-mail.
+C. Other Medicaid (MICSA) contacts -- Contacts at the main MICSA administrative offices are in these lists -- Full list and Directors/Unit list.
+(Dec.
+2013) If you have corrections, please notify us by e-mail.
 Also see this news article about the Medicaid headquarters' May 2013 move to Brooklyn.

 D. Other pathways to Medicaid --

 This article was authored by the Evelyn Frank Legal Resources Program of New York Legal Assistance Group.